SpinalHDL/SpinalDoc/spinal/core/memory.md

 | `readFirst`  | The read is done before all writes |
 | `writeFirst` | The read is done after all writes |

-{% include warning.html content="Currently, the generated VHDL is always in the 'readFirst' mode, which is compatible with 'dontCase' but not with 'writeFirst'" %}
+{% include warning.html content="Currently, the generated VHDL is always in the 'readFirst' mode, which is compatible with 'dontCase' but not with 'writeFirst'." %}